 |23 May 2018||

-The Queensland Office of Fair Trading (OFT) has warned consumers to avoid doing business with Gold Coast painter and renovator Ali Faraj, operating Pro Master Painting and Maintenance.
+The OFT has warned consumers to avoid doing business with Gold Coast painter and renovator Ali Faraj, operating Pro Master Painting and Maintenance.

 Mr Faraj is alleged to have received deposits from Gold Coast consumers for painting and renovation works.
 He then subcontracts the work out to licensed tradespeople who he fails to pay, leaving both parties at a financial loss.